We use our proprietary methodology to produce these rankings. Learn more →

 Logical Fallacies

-We've listed the Top 10 Logical Fallacies that are among the most commonly used.
+We've listed the Top 10 Logical Fallacies that are some of the most commonly used.
 This list of fallacies includes explanations and examples of each kind of fallacy.
-These are all informal fallacies.

-This article intends to provide clarity about common logical fallacies and techniques to avoid them, designed for students.
+This article intends to provide clarity about what some of the most common logical fallacies are, along with ways to avoid them.

-Familiarizing yourself with the top 10 most common logical fallacies can be helpful to avoid them and improve your debate skills.
+Familiarizing yourself with the most common logical fallacies can be helpful to avoid them and improve your argumentation.

-Also, learning these common logical fallacies will also allow you to recognize when your opponent is using them, and therefore not making a logical argument.
-Hopefully you'll be able to recognize these fallacies by name.
+Learning these common logical fallacies will also allow you to recognize when your opponent is using them.

 Fallacies are usually formally studied within college Philosophy or Communication programs, in classes which study logic and rhetoric.